ghga-de/nf-aceseq/README.md

 **nf-aceseq** is a bioinformatics best-practice analysis pipeline for ACEseq Allele-specific copy number estimation adapted from [**ODCF-OTP ACEseqWorkflow**](https://github.com/DKFZ-ODCF/ACEseqWorkflow).

-ACEseq (Allele-specific copy number estimation with whole genome sequencing) is a tool to estimate allele-specific copy numbers from human WGS data, and comes along with a variety of features:
+ACEseq (Allele-specific copy number estimation with whole genome sequencing) is a tool to estimate allele-specific copy numbers from human Whole Genome Sequencing data (>30X) using a tumor vs control paired data, and comes along with a variety of features:

 - GC/replication timing Bias correction
 - Quality check